HazyResearch/metal/README.md

 """
 Load for each split:
 L: an [n,m] scipy.sparse label matrix of noisy labels
-Y: an [n] numpy.ndarray of target labels
+Y: an n-dim numpy.ndarray of target labels
-X: an n-length iterable (e.g., a list) of end model inputs
+X: an n-dim iterable (e.g., a list) of end model inputs
 """

 from metal.label_model import LabelModel, EndModel